-Simple (or sugar) syrup can easily be enhanced with your favorite herbs and one of my favorites is lavender.
+Simple (or sugar) syrup can easily be enhanced with your favorite herbs, such lavender.
 This little purple herb is ideal for adding an aromatic, light botanical flavor to any drink and will immediately transport you to a garden in spring.

 If you like, add rosemary to this syrup.
 The two herbs are perfect companions and the combination can be used in any drink that calls for one or the other.

 - 3 tablespoons fresh or dried lavender flowers

 - 2 cups sugar